FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Experimental Setup

 We use two kinds of metrics to evaluate the predicted probabilistic surface temperatures: deterministic metrics, which compare only the posterior mean prediction to the ClimateBench temperature data, and probabilistic metrics, which evaluate the entire posterior probability distribution against ClimateBench temperature data.
 Table~\ref{table:metrics} provides a brief description of the metrics used.

 The log-likelihood (LL) score evaluates the log probability of the groundtruth temperature data under the predictive posterior probability distribution predicted by our model.
 Therefore, greater LL means that the predicted distribution is a good fit for the test data.
 The 95\% calibration score (Calib95) computes the percentage of groundtruth temperature data that fall within the 95\% credible interval of the predicted posterior distribution.
 Therefore, if the predicted probability distribution is well calibrated, this score should be close to 95\%.

-The Continuous Ranked Probability Score (CRPS) is an extension of the RMSE for probability distributions, which measures the distance between the cumulative distribution functions of the predicted posterior distribution and the test data.
+The Continuous Ranked Probability Score (CRPS) is an extension of the RMSE for probability distributions, which measures the discrepancy between the cumulative distribution functions (cdfs) of the predicted posterior distribution and the empirical cdf of the test data.
+Namely, if $\Phi$ denotes the cdf of the predicted posterior distribution and $y$ is a scalar test data point, the CRPS between $\Phi$ and $y$ is given by